Mintimate/DocVitePressOMR/en/changeLog/index.md

 Okay, generate update documents in quarterly format:

-Based on the contents of log.txt, the following update log is generated:

 ## 2024-S01
 Features:
 - Breaking changes: Fully use the new Lua introduction method to prepare for adding to the repository update source